Some 300,000 Arab Pilgrims To Be Helped By Central Circumambulation Program - UrduPoint

 Some 300,000 Arab Pilgrims To Be Helped By Central Circumambulation Program

-Makkah, (UrduPoint / Pakistan Point News - 14th Jun, 2023 ) :The Company of Mutawifs for Pilgrims from Arab Countries is implementing the Central Circumambulation Program for this year's Hajj season at 60 centers under the supervision of the Coordination Committee for Arabab Al-Tawaif Establishments.
+MAKKAH, (UrduPoint / Pakistan Point News - 15th Jun, 2023 ) :The Company of Mutawifs for Pilgrims from Arab Countries was implementing the Central Circumambulation Program for this year's Hajj season at 60 centers under the supervision of the Coordination Committee for Arabab Al-Tawaif Establishments.

 Supervisor General of the program Dr. Othman Qazzaz said that the program coordinates the reception of pilgrims after arriving in the Kingdom and organizes their tawaf (circumambulation) at the Grand Mosque.